 Craftsmen Specialty Coffee

-Where to get a potent cuppa Joe in Siglap?
-We point in the direction of these quaint coffee connoisseurs, huddled within a charming store filled with whimsical details like Danish pottery and nutcracker dolls.
-And once you’re done getting googly-eyed at the décor, order anything from hazelnut and butterscotch latte, to espresso and cortado – they’ll have it.
-Oh, and did we mention they’ve got white truffle buttermilk waffles?
-Sold.
+Wondering where to get a potent cuppa joe in Siglap?
+We point you in the direction of this quaint coffee connoisseur, huddled within a charming store filled with whimsical details like Danish pottery and nutcracker dolls.
+And once you’re done getting googly-eyed at the decor, order anything from hazelnut and butterscotch latte to espresso and cortado – it’s all on the menu.
+Oh, and did we mention the waffles are a must-try?

 Dutch Colony Coffee Co.

-This coffee house serves a mean cuppa (duh!) and divine brunch selections.
-Together with a great ambience and interior design (look, glass ceiling roofs!), this is our go to spot for a date with our books.
+This coffee house serves a mean cup of coffee and divine brunch selections.
+Together with a chill vibes and its sleek interior design (look, glass ceiling roofs!), this is our go-to spot for a date with our books.

-All-day breakfast places aren’t all in the heart of town; there’s one right here too in Siglap!
-The Royals feeds you like royalty with deluxe French toast sets and big breakfasts (all Halal) ’til 9pm, and also offers Asian options like Nyonya mee siam and beef rendang.
-We’re also fans of the mini pies (their Shepherd’s pie hits the spot every time) and cakes that line the counter.
+All-day breakfast places aren’t only congregated in the heart of town; there’s one right here in Siglap!
+The cafe feeds you like royalty with delish pastas and juicy burgers alongside Asian options such as Nyonya mee siam and nasi lemak.

-Percolate is an unpretentious joint for coffee connoisseurs.
-The café, which recently expanded, stocks a decent range of coffee beans from all over the world including Workshop Coffee Co.
-London.
-Go there for brunch and have their buttery croissant filled with either egg mayo, curry chicken or smoked salmon.
+Percolate is an unpretentious joint for coffee connoisseurs, stocking a decent range of coffee beans from all over the world including Colonna Coffee from the UK.
+Stop by for brunch and dig into the buttery croissants stuffed with egg mayo, curry chicken or smoked salmon.

 FatCat Ice Cream Bar

-Deconstructed strawberry cheesecake, mojito cocktail spheres and chocolate jardin; these are a few of FatCat’s fancy menu offerings.
-This chi-chi café even hosts degustation sessions now.
-Upmarket bites in the ‘burbs – why not?
+Deconstructed strawberry cheesecake, martini cocktail spheres and chocolate jardin… these are just a few of FatCat’s fancy menu offerings.
+This chi-chi cafe even offers interesting ice cream flavours like butterbeer and watermelon soju!

-If you’re in the East (specifically, around the Bedok area) and need some house-brewed coffee, red velvet waffles and honey lavender ice-cream to perk you up, give RouteSixtySix a go.
-Named after the well-known US highway (yes, there’s a pattern going on in our Hot New Cafes this mont), this industrial-inspired café offers coffees ranging from $3.50 to $5.50, and waffles starting from $5.90 with flavours such as buttermilk, charcoal and red velvet.
+If you’re in the East and you’re in need of some house-brewed coffee and honey lavender ice cream to perk you up, swing by RouteSixtySix.
+Named after the well-known US highway, the industrial-inspired cafe offers coffees, teas and waffles in flavours such as buttermilk, sweet potato and red velvet.